neuro4ml/neuro4ml.github.io/Week_2/3-Networks.md

 :width: 100%
 :align: center

-Cajal's drawing on the left and modern techniques on the right
+Cajal's drawing on the left and modern techniques on the right.
 ```

 ## The cerebellum